-When you register, we will receive your own efundraising page.
-This page will be filled with great fundraising tips, ideas, samples and instructions on how to customize your personal efundraising page.
+When you register, we will receive your own eFundraising page.
+This page will be filled with great fundraising tips, ideas, samples and instructions on how to customize your personal eFundraising page.
 You can use the page as is or add your own photos and personal message.
 Then, email your contacts a link to your site and watch the dollars start coming in!
 It's fun and simple to do.

 How is the money used?

-Proceeds from Light The Night Walk help advance our mission: Cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
+Proceeds from Light The Night Event help advance our mission: Cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
 This mission is carried out through funding extensive research for treatments and cures, government advocacy, patient assistance programs, community outreach and education programs.

 Can someone talk to our team about Light The Night?